sphars/spencerharston.com/src/posts/2025/creating-a-books-page.md

 This script got me 95%-ish completed data.
 Unfortunately, OpenLibrary couldn't find a couple books, or they didn't have any good quality covers.
 For these items, I manually added a link to the Goodreads cover image URL.

-With that, I finally had all the data I needed to display my books.
+With that, I had all the data I needed to display my books.

 ## Display the data

 Inspired by a few others' pages I've seen recently, I wanted to show my books in a grid.
-Each entry would show the cover, date read, whether it was the audiobook version, and a star for 4+ ratings.
-Initially I wanted to group by year, but decided to lump all in one list.
+Each entry would show the cover, date read, whether it was the audiobook version, and a star for 4+ ratings. ~~Initially I wanted to group by year, but decided to lump all in one list.~~

+_Update 1/25/2024: I changed my mind, I did want to group the books by year.
+I created a couple of nunjucks filters: one to get the set of years for `dateRead`, and one to filter books by year.
+The data is still one big list but the filters handle the grouping for me._

 I added the `books.json` file to my 11ty `_data` directory.
 The books were already in the right order but for fool-proofing, I have some 11ty filters to handle sorting by `dateRead` or `title`.
 I displayed the books using a CSS grid layout, each book entry containing the cover image, month and year read, a 🎧 for audiobooks, and a ⭐ for ratings 4 and up.

-The images are processed using the 11ty image package, which takes the image source URL, resizes and renames to some set parameters, and saved in a cache.
+The images are processed using the 11ty image package, which takes the image source URL, resizes and renames the image to some set parameters, and caches it.
 The initial images I chose are fairly low resolution, thanks to OpenLibrary offering S, M, and L image variations.
 This step does add some time to the build, from about 2 seconds to 30-ish seconds for 100 images, but I'm okay with that.
-It only slows down the first build, thanks to caching.
+It only slows down the first build, thanks to that cache.

 Altogether, it looks kinda basic, but I like it.